 “Laugh all you want.
 I got us inside.”
 I raise my arms forward.
 This may be my one strong suit, grapplers that is.
 He’s right about the hair-brained ideas I scheme.
 I really don’t think them through.

 Snap.
 The grappler releases, tightening itself into the wall just above the door.
 As long as the grappler holds, I may not die.
 That’s a welcome thought.
-I tug on the rope, checking if it’s secure.
-And then I click the trigger twice.
+I tug on the rope, checking if it’s secure, and then I click the trigger twice.
 It rips me upward.
-My body whips like a rag doll, until I slam into the bottom of the platform.
+My body whips like a ragdoll until I slam into the bottom of the platform.
 Well, turns out I found something worse than marching to my death.

 Remind me never to speculate the ‘worst thing’ again.

 What I speculate gets topped more often than I’d like, because there’s always something worse than what I think is the worst.
-But, I really am the luckiest degenerate alive.
+Still, I really am the luckiest degenerate alive.
 That’s something that only ripples once in a while.

 “You’re not getting out of my sight again,” Ace hisses at me.
 I nod.
 That’s a promise I plan to keep.
 He yanks me over the edge of the platform, hooking the tether back on my waist.
 We lock gazes.
 His eyes are burning with fury.
 I suppose I deserve it.
 But it doesn’t make it any less terrifying.
-We’re glued, staring daggers at one another and then I notice his hand slap to his hip.
+We’re glued, staring daggers at one another before I notice his hand slap to his hip.
 Without hesitation, he draws his ZaP-48H.
 Yeah, I didn’t get to name it.
 If I had, I’d have called it a Zapifier or something.
 I regret that.
 That’s about the lamest name that could have come to mind.
 Ignore that.
 It’s an energy gun.
 That’s really what’s important.
 Well that, and him aiming it straight at me.

-The lights on our shoulders flicker on as soon as we enter, but it’s so narrow, it’s still difficult to see.
+The lights on our shoulders flicker on as soon as we enter.
+But it’s so narrow, it’s still difficult to see.
 We each follow Ace’s lead, magnetizing to the floor.

 I bring the ladies between me and Ace.
 There’s still a bit of decency left in me.
 I’ll be the first to die if the space monster comes for us.
-And, as the rear, will anyone even hear me scream?
+At the rear, will anyone even hear me scream?
 That thought brings my hand to my waist.
 Ace’s knife is still there.

 I whip around to the noise as we turn the corner.